vosaul/status.im/content/frameworks.md

     # already be running
      truffle migrate

 As you run the `migrate` command, you can look at the window with `testrpc` running, and you’ll see your transactions being published to your local network.
+If you get `Error: Invalid JSON RPC response`, you probably forgot to run `testrpc`.

 ### Running our Truffle DApp on Status